 Seven TV operates an advertising-supported, free-to-air Disney Channel in Russia.
-During fiscal 2016, the Company reduced its common share ownership in Seven TV from 49% to 20% to comply with Russian regulations that limit foreign ownership of media companies, while maintaining our 49% economic interest in the business.
+The Company has a 20% ownership interest and a 49% economic interest in the business.

 The Company's Media Networks businesses compete for viewers primarily with other television and cable networks, independent television stations and other media, such as online video services and video games.
-With respect to the sale of advertising time, we compete with other television networks and radio stations, independent television stations, MVPDs and other advertising media such as online and electronic delivery of content, newspapers, magazines and billboards.
-Our television and radio stations primarily compete for audiences and advertisers in individual market areas.
+With respect to the sale of advertising time, we compete with other television networks and radio stations, independent television stations, MVPDs and other advertising media such as digital content, newspapers, magazines and billboards.
+Our television and radio stations primarily compete for audiences and advertisers in local market areas.

-The growth in the number of networks distributed by MVPDs and growth in number of online services has resulted in increased competitive pressures for advertising revenues for our broadcast and cable networks.
-The Company's cable networks also face competition from other cable networks for carriage by MVPDs and face competition from online services.
+The Company's Media Networks businesses face competition from other networks for advertising revenue and carriage by MVPDs and face competition from online services.
 The Company's contractual agreements with MVPDs are renewed or renegotiated from time to time in the ordinary course of business.
-Consolidation and other market conditions in the cable and satellite distribution industry and other factors may adversely affect the Company's ability to obtain and maintain contractual terms for the distribution of its various cable programming services that are as favorable as those currently in place.
+Consolidation and other market conditions in the cable, satellite and telecommunication distribution industry and other factors may adversely affect the Company's ability to obtain and maintain contractual terms for the distribution of its various cable programming services that are as favorable as those currently in place.

-The Company's Media Networks businesses also compete for the acquisition of sports and other programming.
+The Company's Media Networks businesses also compete for the acquisition of sports, talent, show concepts and other programming.
 The market for programming is very competitive, particularly for live sports programming.